Lehoczky/apro-scrape/README.md

 ## Installation

-Dowload the latest version from the [releases](https://github.com/Lehoczky/apro-scrape/releases) page.
+Download the latest version from the [releases](https://github.com/Lehoczky/apro-scrape/releases) page.
 Installers are available for all platforms (Windows, Linux, OSX).

 ## Usage